mahnve/sinor/README.md

 </div>
 ```

-## Convert html files to atom feed
+## Convert HTML files to atom feed
 ```shell
 sinor --type feed html1.html html2.html > atom.xml
 ```

 Sinor generates atom feeds from HTML files.
-In order to extract metadata from the HTML some id's must be declared:
+In order to extract meta data from the HTML some id's must be declared:

 * ```post-date```
 * ```post-title```